 - Make the streusel topping

 - 1. In a medium bowl, stir together the flour, oats, brown sugar, and pecans.
 Using a fork, cut in the butter until well combined and the crumbly mixture begins to hold together a bit.
-Set aside.

-- Make the muffins
+- Make the date muffins